-Back in the 17th century, Heneage Finch, first Earl of Nottingham had a house in nearby Great Queen Street, which at the time was newly fashionable with the Royal Court.
-His son was to later buy a building to become Nottingham House in Kensington, which his grandson sold to William and Mary as their principle Royal Palace in 1689.
+Back in the 17th century, Heneage Finch, the first Earl of Nottingham had a house in nearby Great Queen Street, which at the time was newly fashionable with the Royal Court.
+His son was to later buy a building to become Nottingham House in Kensington, which his grandson sold to William and Mary as their principal Royal Palace in 1689.

 Renamed Kensington Palace, it remained the principal residence of the reigning sovereign until the death of George II in 1760.